oracle-livelabs/converged/microservices-cicd/walkthrough-jenkins-oke/walkthrough-jenkins-oke.md

     Or, you can execute the `pods` shortcut command.

-17. Check the grabdish application UI for the changes - open a new browser tab and enter the external IP URL you have tested in Lab 2.:
+17. And finally, check the grabdish application UI for the changes - open a new browser tab and enter the external IP URL you have tested in Lab 2.:

     `https://<EXTERNAL-IP>`